Lombiq/Orchard-Training-Demo-Module/Readme.md

 1. Open an Orchard Core solution.
 You can download or `git clone` Orchard from [GitHub](https://github.com/OrchardCMS/OrchardCore/).
 2. Add this project and the Lombiq.VueJs project to the solution (it doesn't matter which solution folder you use but place them next to each other).
-3. Add these two projects as references to `OrchardCore.Application.Cms.Targets` project (it's in the *src/Targets* solution folder).
+3. Add these two projects as references to the `OrchardCore.Application.Cms.Targets` project (it's in the *src/Targets* solution folder).
 4. Set the `OrchardCore.Cms.Web` project as the startup project if it isn't already and run it (F5 or CTRL+F5).
 5. Setup the website using the "Training Demo" recipe.